realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Natural_Language_Processing.md

 Azure AI Language is a part of the Azure AI services offerings that can perform advanced natural language processing over unstructured text.
 Azure AI Language's text analysis features include:

 **Named entity recognition** identifies people, places, events, and more.
 This feature can also be customized to extract custom categories.

+**Entity linking** identifies known entities together with a link to Wikipedia.